lextm/blog/_posts/2017/2017-12-27-intellisense-for-restructuredtext-extension-initial-offering.md

 ---
+description: A post about the initial offering of IntelliSense for reStructuredText extension.
+excerpt_separator: <!--more-->
 layout: post
+permalink: /intellisense-for-restructuredtext-extension-initial-offering-6886b17d874b
+tags: restructuredtext visual-studio-code
 title: IntelliSense for reStructuredText Extension, Initial Offering
-description: A post about the initial offering of IntelliSense for reStructuredText extension.
-tags: Visual-Studio-Code
-permalink: /intellisense-for-restructuredtext-extension-initial-offering-6886b17d874b
-excerpt_separator: <!--more-->
 ---
 IntelliSense (or autocomplete in general) is one of the key features we prefer to use a tool to write code (instead of raw editors like Notepad).
 <!--more-->

 ## Code Snippets

 This extension already provides some basic autocompletion functionality, which is the code snippets,

 ![img-description](/images/code-snippets.png)